cboursnell/transrate-tools/README.md

 $ make
 ```

-The executables are called `bam-read` and `bam-split` and will be in the `src` directory.
+The executable is called `bam-read` and will be in the `src` directory.

-### bam-split

-Parse bam files to separate records that will be filtered by eXpress so that they can be merged back in to the sampled assignments for multi-mapping reads.

 ### bam-read